zettacamp-tholib-hanafi/zettacamp-be/README.md

 3. Input is validated using functions in `*.validator.js`.
 4. The resolver interacts with the Mongoose model to query or mutate the database.
 5. Relationships like `student -> school` are optimized using DataLoader (`*.loader.js`).
-6. Errors are handled using helper functions (e.g., `createAppError`, `handleCaughtError`), ensuring structured responses.
+6. Errors are handled using helper functions (e.g., `CreateAppError`, `HandleCaughtError`), ensuring structured responses.

 ---